While Little Bird serves people with a wide range of emotional wellness goals, there are a few areas in which Christina specializes in seeing

 Eating Disorders and Body Image

-Eating disorders go beyond the behaviors we engage in to mold our physical appearance, so the focus on eating disorders and body image at Little Bird may include reduction of behaviors and “getting rid of” the eating disorder but is primarily on understanding the function and nature of these very protective roles.
+Eating disorders go beyond the behaviors we engage in to mold our physical appearance, so the focus at Little Bird may include reduction of behaviors and “getting rid of” the eating disorder but is primarily focused on understanding the function and nature of these very protective roles.
 Body image work is firmly grounded in principles of anti-fatness, fat positivity and weight inclusive care.
-While everyone’s bodily autonomy and choices related to weight loss are respected, weight los is not a focus at Little Bird.
+While everyone’s bodily autonomy and choices related to weight loss are respected, weight loss is not a focus at Little Bird.
 Body image work is dually focused on both the relationship we have with our bodies and the way our bodies show up in the world.
-Anti-fatness and ableism are two topics that frequently come up in my work with body image and eating disorders.
+Anti-fatness, weight stigma and ableism frequently come up in my work with body image and eating disorders.

 Gender & Sexuality